 Dental Insurance Coverage for the Self-Employed

-1. Evaluate your needs
+1. Evaluate Your Needs:

-2. Consider all costs
+2. Consider the Costs

 • Is there a deductible?
+Annual benefit maximum?

 • What’s the waiting period?